Do you have health insurance for Canada?

 4. Get your flame on at the Saddledome

 Whether it’s for a hockey game or a gig, the Saddledome should definitely be on the list of things to do in Calgary.

 Hockey is huge in Calgary, and the Calgary Flames of the National Hockey League host their home games in the stadium.
 The atmosphere is always really enjoyable for games — just make sure to wear red and support the Flames!
 It’s also interesting to see the transformation from the hockey rink to when artists play here.

 Yes, this list is about things to do in Calgary.
 But you can’t really come to Calgary and not to go Banff, or elsewhere in the Rockies for that matter.

 Banff is just a 90-minute drive from the city, and it’s absolutely stunning.
 There’s something about the town that just makes you feel relaxed.
 Plus, there’s so much choice in terms of pubs and restaurants to visit.

-During the summer, you can kayak, hike, and go mountain biking.
+During the summer, you can kayak, hike, and go mountain biking across the Rockies.
 In winter, you are extremely close to some of the mountain resorts, so if you’re feeling adventurous, you can try skiing or snowboarding.

 A great lake to check out close to Banff is Lake Minnewanka — you can rent out a boat!

 Read: 10 great things to do in Canada.